Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 Bansalillustrates an important strategic point: appraisal resolves the amount dispute, but it can also extinguish your bad faith claim.
 If the insurer’s conduct was egregious — not merely a valuation disagreement but genuine delay, misrepresentation, or refusal to investigate — consult an attorney before invoking appraisal.
 Once the insurer pays the award, the bad faith leverage may disappear.

-How the Appraisal Cases Interrelate: Six Core Principles
+How the Appraisal Cases Interrelate: Seven Core Principles

 The appraisal cases discussed above establish a coherent framework built on six core principles.
 Understanding how they fit together is more important than memorizing any single holding.

-These six principles are mutually reinforcing.
+These seven principles are mutually reinforcing.
 Kacha defines what the panel can decide (amount, not coverage).
-Devonwood ensures the panel has real authority within that scope.
-Lee makes the result binding.
-Sharma ensures the neutral is truly neutral.
-Lambert ensures that everyone understands their role.
-And Bansalreminds us that appraisal has strategic consequences beyond the amount — it can foreclose other remedies.
-When all six principles are respected and understood, appraisal works as intended: a fair, efficient process for resolving amount disputes without litigation.
+Devonwood ensures the judgment conforms to the award.
+Lee keeps the panel to valuing real losses and makes the award final.
+Sharma keeps the panel within its lane and the umpire neutral.
+Lambert clarifies that party appraisers advocate while the umpire is the neutral.
+Bansal reminds us that appraisal has strategic consequences beyond the amount — it can foreclose other remedies.
+And Doanreserves methodology challenges for the courts, ensuring the panel is not asked to decide the legal question of whether the insurer’s depreciation method itself complies with the policy and the Insurance Code.
+When all seven principles are respected and understood, appraisal works as intended: a fair, efficient process for resolving amount disputes without litigation.
 When any principle is violated or ignored, the process is compromised — and the resulting award may be unenforceable, or the policyholder may have given up more than they realized.

 Related Resources